Buddy Hield: 2021–22 season: Mid–season trade

+2022–23 season: Franchise record for most threes made in a season

-On December 5, Hield became the second-fastest player in NBA history to reach 1,500 career three-pointers, only behind Steph Curry.
-On December 27, Hield tied a then season-high 28 points on 6–7 three-point shooting, along with 9 rebounds in a 129–114 win over the Atlanta Hawks.
-On December 29, with a three–pointer against the Cleveland Cavaliers just three seconds into the game, Hield scored the fastest field–goal recorded in NBA history since the 1996–97 NBA season, passing Hall of Fame Pacer Reggie Miller.
+On December 5, Hield became the second-fastest player in NBA history to reach 1,500 career three-pointers, only behind Stephen Curry.
+On December 27, Hield tied a then season-high 28 points on 6-of-7 three-point shooting, along with nine rebounds in a 129–114 victory over the Atlanta Hawks.
+Two days later, with a three-pointer against the Cleveland Cavaliers just three seconds into the game, Hield scored the fastest field goal recorded in NBA history since the 1996–97 NBA season, passing Hall of Fame Pacer Reggie Miller.

-On January 11, 2023, Hield posted a new season-high 31 points, 8 rebounds, and 7–15 three-point shooting in a loss to the New York Knicks.
-On February 15, Hield put up 27 points in a 117–113 win over the Chicago Bulls.
-He also made his 230th three-pointer of the season, surpassing Reggie Miller for the most three-pointers made in a season in Pacers history.
-Hield and All–Star teammate Tyrese Haliburton were both selected to participate in the 2023 NBA Three-Point Contest, where they both lost in the finals to Damian Lillard.
+On January 11, 2023, Hield posted a new season-high 31 points, eight rebounds, and 7-of-15 three-point shooting in a loss to the New York Knicks.
+On February 15, he put up 27 points in a 117–113 victory over the Chicago Bulls.
+Hield also made his 230th three-pointer of the season, surpassing Reggie Miller for the most three-pointers made in a season in Pacers history.
+Hield and All–Star teammate Tyrese Haliburton were selected to participate in the 2023 NBA Three-Point Contest, where they both lost in the finals to Damian Lillard.

+2023–24 season: Assisting Pacers' ascension

+Before the start of the 2023–24 season, Hield changed his jersey number for the first time in his career, switching from 24 to 7, formerly worn by Pacers Jermaine O'Neal, Al Jefferson, Malcolm Brogdon, and George Hill.
+In back-to-back games coming off the bench, Hield scored 19 points, once in a one-point loss to the Charlotte Hornets on November 4, and again in a 41-point victory against rookie Victor Wembanyama and the San Antonio Spurs on November 6, giving head coach Rick Carlisle his 900th career win.

+Philadelphia 76ers (2024)

+On February 8, 2024, Hield was traded to the Philadelphia 76ers in a three-team deal involving the San Antonio Spurs.
+The next day, he made his 76ers debut, putting up 20 points and six assists in a 127–121 loss to the Atlanta Hawks.
+Hield played in a league-high total of 84 games in the 2023–24 season, averaging 12.1 points, 3.2 rebounds, and 2.8 assists.